Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ---

-I used the password to unpack Taiwan.pdf
+I used the password to unpack TAIWAN.pdf.
 It contains a large number of files rather than one obvious payload.